oripress/ContentDisentanglement/README.md

 ## Emerging Disentanglement in Auto-Encoder Based Unsupervised Image Content Transfer

-PyTorch implementation of "Emerging Disentanglement in Auto-Encoder Based Unsupervised Image Content Transfer" ([arxiv]()).
+PyTorch implementation of "Emerging Disentanglement in Auto-Encoder Based Unsupervised Image Content Transfer" ([link](https://openreview.net/pdf?id=BylE1205Fm)).

 The network learns to disentangle image representations between a set and its subset.
 For example, given a set of people with glasses, and a set of people without, the network